f5devcentral/f5-digital-customer-engagement-center/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure/README.md

   - Hub to/from App-West VNet
   - Hub to/from App-East VNet

+The "Day 2" operations will consist of the following:
+- NGINX configuration files stored in GitHub repository
+- NGINX for Azure configurations updated by GitHub Actions

 ## Configuration Example

 The following is an example configuration diagram for this solution deployment.